brlin-tw/gitlab2github-push-mirror-utils/README.md

 <https://gitlab.com/brlin/replace-gitlab-push-mirror-settings>
 [![The GitLab CI pipeline status badge of the project's `main` branch](https://gitlab.com/brlin/replace-gitlab-push-mirror-settings/badges/main/pipeline.svg?ignore_skipped=true "Click here to check out the comprehensive status of the GitLab CI pipelines")](https://gitlab.com/brlin/replace-gitlab-push-mirror-settings/-/pipelines) [![GitHub Actions workflow status badge](https://github.com/brlin-tw/replace-gitlab-push-mirror-settings/actions/workflows/check-potential-problems.yml/badge.svg "GitHub Actions workflow status")](https://github.com/brlin-tw/replace-gitlab-push-mirror-settings/actions/workflows/check-potential-problems.yml) [![pre-commit enabled badge](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white "This project uses pre-commit to check potential problems")](https://pre-commit.com/) [![REUSE Specification compliance badge](https://api.reuse.software/badge/gitlab.com/brlin/replace-gitlab-push-mirror-settings "This project complies to the REUSE specification to decrease software licensing costs")](https://api.reuse.software/info/gitlab.com/brlin/replace-gitlab-push-mirror-settings)

+## Prerequisites

+The following prerequisites must be met in order to use this product:

+* The host running the utility must have Internet access.
+* The host running the utility must have the following software installed and its commands to be available in your command search PATHs:
+    + curl
+      For interacting with GitLab and GitHub's API.
+    + jq
+      For parsing the JSON response of GitLab and GitHub's API.

 ## References

 To be addressed.